-The Durham Cathedral events calendar is always full and, with half of February still remaining, there's plenty to do there for the rest of the month.
+The cathedral's events calendar is always full and, with half of February still remaining, there's plenty to do there for the rest of the month.

-From tours to talks and choral concerts to business meetings, Durham Cathedral's events calendar is quite varied.
-Here's what's left of Durham Cathedral February 2019 events:
+From tours to talks and choral concerts to business meetings, the calendar is quite varied.
+Here's what's left of the February 2019 events:

 Feasting and Fasting: The Great Kitchen at Durham Cathedral